Skip to content

 • sources (list[str], required) — logical source names to search.
 Must not be empty.

-• top_k (int, default 5) — number of results returned after global merge.
+• top_k (int, default 5) — number of results returned after the merge/combine step (see below).

 • filters (dict[str, str], optional) — forwarded to each index_query sub-op.

-Events: recall_embed_failed if the embed sub-op fails (query, error).
+Events: semantic_search_embed_failed if a model group's embed call fails (query, model, error).

 index_drop